shannongamby/silver_bars/README.md

 In order to cancel an order, each order must be uniquely identifiable.
 So, on my repo class, (**LiveOrders**), there is a `generate_order_id` function, which will give each order an unique ID.

 ### Storing Orders
 I chose to store the buy and sell orders in a single array.
 If I was storing them on a database, I would store them in a single table because they are of the same class.
-This also made it simpler to make sure every order had a unique Order ID.
+This also made it simpler to make sure every order had a unique Order ID and as the `remove_order` function doesn't specify the order type, it was important to make sure that a buy order does not share the same order ID as a sell order.

 ### Improvements
 If I had more time I would make an OrderFactory class whose responsibility it would be to create Order objects.

 ## Demonstration
 This is the code in `example.rb`: